kyma-incubator/compass/docs/storage/s3/README.md

 Data redundancy is needed to reduce requests while doing read operations.

+In `data.json` files we could store API, event specs and docs.
+However, we would need to assure that always the latest file is modified (file versioning).
+We can also store the files separately, but then the number of requests increases.
+That's why the cases below assumes that we store the data in single `data.json` file.

 **Runtime creation**

 - Create `data.json` file in `{tenant_id}/runtimes/{runtime_id}` directory (1 request)